jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 3. Select the role of the signer who has to set a signature;
 4. Set the placeholder if needed (this placeholder will be shown on the template/envelope);
 5. In case when you need only qualified electronic signature - you should specify "Qualified" attribute;
-6. Select checkbox TIN if you want specify who should sing;
+6. Select checkbox TIN (Taxpayer Identification Number) if you want to specify TIN number of signer;
-    6.1 Checkbox TIN disabled if you don't have at least one required text, dictionary or lookup field;
+    6.1 Checkbox TIN disabled if you don't have at least one required text, dictionary or lookup field at whole template;
-    6.2 After select checkbox you should select document where located your matching field and select field (for select field as matching field, this field should be required and only three types: text, dictionary or lookup)
+    6.2 After selecting checkbox you should select document where located your matching field and select field (field should be required and have type of text, dictionary or lookup).

 On the template new block above document appears.
 You will see the block "Required signatures" with signatures.